 House deposit in Kenya: Goal of KES 3,000,000, starting with KES 200,000, earning 12% in a money market fund, over 36 months.
 Required monthly savings: approximately KES 68,000.

-University fund in South Africa: Goal of ZAR 200,000, starting from zero, earning 10% in a TFSA, over 48 months.
+University fund in South Africa: Goal of ZAR 200,000, starting from zero, earning a hypothetical 10% in a TFSA-approved investment over 48 months.
 Required monthly savings: approximately ZAR 3,400.
+Check the current TFSA annual and lifetime limits before funding the account.

 The calculator is free to use, requires no sign-up, and supports all major African currencies.
 Try the AfroTools Savings Goal Calculator now.